antmicro/guineveer/docs/source/user_guide.md

 ## Building software examples

 Run `TEST=software_example_name make build_test` to compile one of the provided software samples.
-As of now, the available samples are:
+As of right now, the available samples are:
 * `uart` - initializes and transfers a "Hello UART" string over UART,
-* `i3c` - checks the I3C register values after reset and initializes the peripheral in device mode.
+* `i3c` - checks the I3C register values after reset and initializes the peripheral in device mode,
-* `i3c-cocotb` - checks communication over I3C; intended to be used with the I3C Cocotb tests.
+* `i3c-cocotb` - checks communication over I3C; intended to be used with the I3C Cocotb tests,
-* `axi-streaming-boot-dualcore` - uses `i3c-core`'s streaming boot capabilites, needs `dualcore` design.
+* `axi-streaming-boot-dualcore` - uses `i3c-core`'s streaming boot capabilites, requires `dualcore` design.

 ## Different designs
 By setting the `DESIGN` environmental variable, you can choose between different Topwrap configurations.

 Currently available options:
-* `dualcore`: Features two VeeR cores and two memory modules.
+* `dualcore`: Features two VeeR cores and two memory modules,
 * `singlecore`: Features a single VeeR core.

-By default `singlecore` is used.
+By default, `singlecore` is used.

-## Building testbench simulation
+## Building the testbench simulation

 Run the `make testbench` command to generate the simulation testbench executable using `Verilator`.
 The program is placed in the `build/obj_dir/Vguineveer_tb` file.